kapouer/express-dom/README.md

   milliseconds before a resource is no more taken into account for idle event

 * console
-  boolean, console on stdout or not
+  boolean, console on stdout / stderr, or quiet

 * runTimeout
   milliseconds before a script run by a plugin is considered dead.